 - Hire a community manager: Managing social media is 9 times out of 10 a full-time job.
 To make sure you’re putting in the required effort to manage your gaming social media, hire a social media community manager that will do it full-time.
-They can help answer questions, plan social media posts, build social media connections, and respond to gamers in your social media communities.
-A great example of this is Studio Wildcard’s community manager strategy.
+They can help answer questions about your games, plan social media posts, build social networking connections, and respond to gamers in your social media communities.
+A great example of this is Studio Wildcard’s social media community manager's strategy for their games.
 Since Wildcard has a game as massive as Ark, they have a lot of information they have to share regularly with their social media community such as servers going down for maintenance, new updates, patches, and special “evolution events” that occur during specific time periods.
 Wildcard has had a few community managers but they each have an image that follows their branding and deep in the trenches connecting with all of their gamers on social media and forums.

 - Share as much as you can: For gamers that are both just trying out your game and completely utterly hooked, they want to know what the plan is.
-What kinds of updates are planned?
-Is there any new content coming out soon?
+What kinds of updates are planned for your games?
+Do your games have any new content coming out soon?
 When are you going to address that game-breaking bug?
-So try to regularly update them just to let them know what’s going on.
-Even if there isn’t a new patch coming out that day or you’re still working on the next update, gamers would appreciate the effort to give them a heads up on the status of things.
+So try to update the gaming community regularly just to let them know what’s going on.
+Even if there isn’t a new patch coming out that day or you’re still working on the next update for one of your games, gamers would appreciate the effort to give them a heads up on the status of things.
 The team at Wube Software who created Factorio do such a wonderful job of this.
 They send out updates every Friday to let their gaming community know what’s going on with the game.

-- Try to answer questions often: Nothing is more frustrating than being in the middle of a game and hitting a roadblock and then not being able to find out any information about it either because no one has asked or worse, those questions have gone unanswered.
-Yes, sometimes other players will be able to answer questions and help out but don’t use that as a crutch.
-It’s going to mean so much more to the community if the designers or developers themselves answer your question.
+- Try to answer questions often: Nothing is more frustrating than being in the middle of a game and hitting a roadblock and then not being able to find out any information about it either because no one in the gaming forums has asked or worse, those questions have gone unanswered.
+Yes, sometimes other players will be able to answer questions about certain games and help out but don’t use that as a crutch.
+It’s going to mean so much more to the gaming community if the designers or developers themselves answer your question.

-- Reach out to influencers: Finding influencers that can demo your game in beta or create a Let’s Play series on their YouTube channel can be a fantastic way to reach new gamers and give people a chance to see what the game is like before they buy it and play it.
-There are a lot of gamers who feel a bond or connection with a gaming influencer and if they give your game high praise, it will be the best word-of-mouth game marketing you could ask for.
-There are many ways to engage with gaming influencers, you could offer the game to them for free to play and share on their social profiles, you could give them early access to a new DLC or update, you could send them some cool merch and swag for them to post about or you could offer up the chance for an interview.
+- Reach out to influencers: Finding influencers that can demo games in beta or create a Let’s Play series on their YouTube channel can be a fantastic way to reach new gamers and give people a chance to see what the game is like before they buy it and play it.
+There are a lot of gamers who feel a bond or connection with a gaming influencer on social media and if they give your games high praise, it will be the best word-of-mouth game marketing you could ask for.
+There are many ways to engage with gaming influencers on social media, you could offer games to them for free to play and share on their social profiles, you could give them early access to a new DLC or update, you could send them some cool merch and swag for them to post about or you could offer up the chance for an interview.
 It’s totally up to you and what you think would work best with your game marketing strategy.
-Bethesda did a great job of this when they were preparing to release Fallout 76.
+Bethesda did a great job of this when they were preparing to release one of their games, Fallout 76.
 They flew out a bunch of gaming influencers to their business headquarters to play the game on their test servers.
 Then the gamers were allowed to take the footage back and post it on their social channels.